-If you are using Object[] (object-array) or Object[][] (object-array 2-dimensional) as the return type, please note the following:
+If you are using Object[] (object-array) or Object[][] (object-array 2-dimensional) or Collection<Object[]> or Iterator<Object[]> as the return type, please note the following:

 - Your application must provide a second method that returns event property metadata, as the next section outlines. - Each object-array instance returned by your method should have the exact same array position for values as the property metadata indicates and the array length must be the same as the number of properties.